 There are many toponyms across Slavic countries that have their match in Asia, while they don’t mean much in Slavic language, and vice-versa.
 In order to avoid mistakes, I will focus only on Serbia, a region that is familiar.

-One of the most obvious toponyms is a city of Indjija, which simply translates to “India”.
+One of the most obvious toponyms is the city of Indjija, which simply translates to “India”.
 There is no official explanation for its name whose first mention comes from the 15th century.
 When Serbian monastery poems were discovered, some authors had tried to connect mentions of India with this town.
-Indeed, some of the poems also refer to India as ““.
-However, this theory does not explain where the name of the town actually comes from.
-Neither it explains why other poems mention the Hindu Kush and Manchuria.
+Indeed, some of the poems also refer to India as “

 Another Indo-Aryian Kingdom, of the Vedic period, the Nishada Kingdom, perhaps mirrors in the city of Nish.
 This is an important city, as Emperor Constantine was born here.
 In Latin, the name of the city was Naisus, but since this was not a Latin name, we can perhaps assume that the Slavic word is closer to the original, pre-Roman name.